Smithay/wayland-rs/wayland-protocols/README.md

 - the `client` and `server` cargo features respectively enable the generation of client-side and server-side objects
+- the `staging_protocols` enable the generation of protocols in the staging process and will soon become stable.
 - the `unstable_protocols` enable the generation of not-yet-stabilized protocols

 If you wish for other protocols to be integrated, please open an issue on Github.
 Only protocols that